 - Think twice – Instead of accepting a promotion based on money think about whether your job will allow you to invest into others.

-Readers, what other practical ways could you share to store up treasure in heaven?
+What other practical ways could you share to store up treasure in heaven?
+Leave a comment!